Battle of Łomża: Offensive Russian 10th Army

 On March 18, the detachment of Potapov captured Memel with a surprise attack and fortified in front of the city.
 Massacre and looting began in the city.
-The command of the 10th German Army assessed the threat and sent significant forces to Memel: the 4th and 6th cavalry divisions and 6 infantry battalions.
+The command of the German 10th Army assessed the threat and sent significant forces to Memel: the 4th and 6th Cavalry Divisions and 6 infantry battalions.
 The Cossacks of the vanguard, having met the enemy, hastily retreated.
-On March 21, due to heavy shelling and the threat of landing, Potapov withdrew troops from Memel, but received an order from the army headquarters to return back and leave the city only in the event of an offensive by superior enemy forces, having previously taken out or destroyed everything of value.
+On March 21, due to heavy shelling and the threat of landing, Potapov withdrew troops from Memel, but received an order from the army headquarters to return and leave the city only in the event of an offensive by superior enemy forces, having previously taken out or destroyed everything of value.
 Hostages were taken among the population.

-The commander of the 10th Army, Infantry General E. Radkevich, decided to use the unexpected success of the right flank and launch an offensive along the entire front, while the corps of the left flank (III Siberian and II Army Corps) were to prevent the enemy from leaving the Augustow Forest.
-On March 22, the army center developed an offensive in order to drive the enemy from positions at Mariampol, Suwalki and Augustow.
+The commander of the 10th Army, Infantry General E. Radkevich, decided to use the unexpected success of the right flank and launch an offensive along the entire front, while the corps of the left flank (3rd Siberian and 2nd Army Corps) were to prevent the enemy from leaving the Augustow Forest.
+On March 22, the army centre developed an offensive in order to drive the enemy from positions at Marijampolė, Suwałki and Augustów.
 However, there was little progress.
-The use of armored vehicles in battle was only partly justified: the Germans stubbornly held on, and one vehicle died from artillery and machine gun fire along with the crew.
+The use of armoured vehicles in battle was only partly justified: the Germans stubbornly held on, and one vehicle was lost to artillery and machine gun fire along with the crew.

 On the evening of March 21, Potapov's detachment left Memel under pressure from the enemy.
 In total, Potapov lost 149 men, 4 machine guns and a gun.
 Apukhtin's detachment moved to Tilsit, but on March 24 was defeated, losing 8 officers and 600 soldiers, including the commander of the 270th Gatchina Infantry Regiment, Colonel, was missing.
 On March 25–26, the troops of the 10th Army met such strong resistance that even if they were successful, they could not keep what they had captured.
 On March 28–29, on the entire front of the 10th Army, the Germans launched counterattacks, sometimes creating a threatening situation.
 The fighting these days was especially stubborn.
 On March 30–31, the activity of fighting began to decline.
 The offensive of the 10th Army ended with a slight advance and a number of partial defeats, especially on the right flank.
 During March 18–31, the 10th Army lost 2,244 men killed, 3,290 missing, 6,031 wounded.
 2 officers and 429 German soldiers were captured.
-Augustow and Suwalki were not repulsed.
+Augustów and Suwałki were not repulsed.